Mark-Outeke/partograph-in-Arden-syntax/README.md

 Key decisions made by a physician/Nurse during labour 1.
 When to artificially rupture membranes and aid normal delivery.
 2. When to assist the mother turn left.
 3. When and why to carry out caesarian birth.
 4. When to argument labour and relieve pain.
 5. When to refer the woman from one facility to another.
 By embedding the key decisions in several Medical logic modules, we illustrate that alerts and recommended actions invoked by the provided the arguments from variables about the woman in active labour have been captured by an EMR or directly entered into a communication portal (EMR interface) by the caregivers.
 We further demonstrate each with the decision tables that identify when to alert and recommended action to the caregivers during active labour.
 Point to note that under certain circumstances, several other decisions have to be made and recommended by the CDS and these have been listed in the decision tables.
 The corresponding alerts are also presented within the very decision table of a major action for the caregiver to act upon.

-Further details of this work are published in the PDF submission of the assignment
+Further details of this work are published in the PDF submission of the assignment.